December 2015 ~ Frenchy Bits

 Quiet morning except when we saw a mooring ball come free three boats ahead.
 The swell has moved northward and coming more straight in through the channel, thus making the bay quite choppy.
 It doesn't look like 50 yards would make much of a difference, but it was worth a shot.
 We called our friends located just ahead of it and asked if they would hold it with their dinghy, dropped our lines and scooted ahead.
 The chop is a little less, and every bit helps.

-Where's Nana?
+Where's Anna?
 Finally arrived in Les Saintes at 2pm today!

-Where's Nina?
+Where's Emma?
 Sailed from Deshaies, Guadeloupe and arrived at 5pm!

 Day 1925 ~ Creative JuicesDecember 23rd, 2015